track02/FlagIt/README.md

 ### Chromium

-Note: This release is outdated and does not include regional flags.

-Use the .crx file in the Chromium folder and drag onto browser addons page.
+Only available via repo - download and load the Chrome Build folder as an addon

 ## TODO